 eGPUs come close to offering a nirvana of plug-and-play portable 3D hardware.
 Connect to any Thunderbolt-equipped kit and immediately it becomes a 3D-cable workstation, more or less.
 We can now answer two big questions about the technology.

 Are eGPUs worth it for the performance?

-Testing was a bumpy ride when it comes to stability and reliability.
-At one point we connected a second display to the eGPU, and Windows immediately blue screened.
-We had to reboot a few times to solve issues like this, where the eGPU didn't immediately work, but actually problems were few and far between.
+In our experience, eGPUs are not entirely without performance issues.
+When we tested the top three models (see above), it was a bumpy ride when it comes to stability and reliability.
+At one point we connected a second display to the eGPU, and Windows immediately blue-screened.
+We had to reboot a few times to solve issues like this, where the eGPU didn't immediately work.
+That said, on the whole problems were few and far between.
 A little patience goes a long way.